Xilinx/Xilinx_Container_Runtime/README.md

         }
     }

-After updating /etc/docker/daemon.json, it's required to restart docker service to register xilinx-container-runtime.
+After updating /etc/docker/daemon.json, it is required to restart docker service to register xilinx-container-runtime.

     sudo systemctl restart docker